-What is a DBA?
+What is DBA?

-When You are a Sole Proprietor
+When You Are a Sole Proprietor

 When You Need a Business Bank Account

 As many business owners are all too aware, money is integral in all aspects of a business.
 Trying to keep track of finances can be hard enough, but trying to balance your business funds with your personal funds can be a real nightmare.
 This leads many business owners to open a bank account to use for any funds related to their business.

 When You Want to Be Legally Compliant

 Going back to the “Smith’s Styles” example, if Jane wanted to hire an accountant to handle her finances, she would need to write up an employment contract.
-However, if in the contract she used the name “Smith’s Styles” without a DBA registered, the contract would be null and void.
+However, if in the contract she used the name “Smith’s Styles” without a “Doing Business As” name registered, the contract would be null and void.

 When You Want to Operate Multiple Business Without Making Multiple LLCs